temporalio/documentation/docs/concepts/workflows.md

 There is no limit to the number of concurrent Workflow Executions.

-Each in-progress Activity generates a metadata entry in the Workflow's mutable state.
+Each in-progress Activity generates a metadata entry in the Workflow Execution's mutable state.
-Too many entries create a large mutable state, which causes unstable persistence.
+Too many entries in a single Workflow Execution's mutable state causes unstable persistence.
-To protect the system, Temporal enforces a maximum number (2,000 by default) of incomplete Activities, Child Workflows, Signals, or Cancellation requests per Workflow Execution.
+To protect the system, Temporal enforces a maximum number of incomplete Activities, Child Workflows, Signals, or Cancellation requests per Workflow Execution (by default, 2,000 for each type of operation).
-Once the limit is reached, if the Workflow Execution attempts to start another Activity, Child Workflow, Signal, or Cancellation request (by producing a `ScheduleActivityTask`, `StartChildWorkflowExecution`, `SignalExternalWorkflowExecution`, or `RequestCancelExternalWorkflowExecution` Command), it will be unable to (the Workflow Task Execution will fail and get retried).
+Once the limit is reached for a type of operation, if the Workflow Execution attempts to start another operation of that type (by producing a `ScheduleActivityTask`, `StartChildWorkflowExecution`, `SignalExternalWorkflowExecution`, or `RequestCancelExternalWorkflowExecution` Command), it will be unable to (the Workflow Task Execution will fail and get retried).

 These limits are set with the following [dynamic configuration keys](https://github.com/temporalio/temporal/blob/master/service/history/configs/config.go):